1. 6.11 The popover attribute

 2. An invoking element (e.g., a button) has a popovertarget attribute pointing to a popover.
 In this case, the popover is the "child", and the popover subtree the invoking element is in is the "parent".
 The invoker has to be in a popover and reference an open popover.

-In each of the relationships formed above, the parent popover has to be strictly earlier in the auto popover list than the child popover, or it does not form a valid ancestral relationship.
-This eliminates non-showing popovers and self-pointers (e.g., a popover with an anchor attribute that points back to the same popover), and it allows for the construction of a well-formed tree from the (possibly cyclic) graph of connections.
-For example, if two popovers have anchors pointing to each other, the only valid relationship is that the first one to open is the "parent" and the second is the "child".
+In each of the relationships formed above, the parent popover has to be strictly earlier in the showing auto popover list than the child popover, or it does not form a valid ancestral relationship.
+This eliminates non-showing popovers and self-pointers (e.g., a popover containing an invoking element that points back to the containing popover), and it allows for the construction of a well-formed tree from the (possibly cyclic) graph of connections.
 Only auto popovers are considered.

-4. For each popover in document's auto popover list:
+6. For each popover of document's showing auto popover list:

 1. Set popoverPositions[popover] to index.